Demographics of Quebec: Vital statistics

-Literacy: International Adult Literacy Survey 47% Prose, 42% Document, 40% Quantitative (1996)

-Note: This is not the official literacy rate, and should not be used in comparisons with rates calculated using different procedures.

 Marriages: In 2019, 22,250 marriages were celebrated, about 600 less than in 2017 and 2018.
 These numbers illustrate a continuing trend where marriages are becoming less numerous; in 1970, the number of marriages hit a peak with more than 50,000 celebrations and the number has been slowly decreasing ever since.
 The average age for marriage is now 33.5 for men and 32.1 for women, an increase of 8.0 and 8.5 years respectively since 1970.
 72% of marriages occur on a Saturday.
 Half of all marriages unite a man and woman with an age gap of 3 years or less.
 Though they are still uncommon, civil unions are becoming more and more popular.

 Demographic growth: In 2019, Quebec registered the highest rate of population growth since 1972 (when quality data began to be recorded), with an increase of 110,000 people, mostly because of the arrival of a high number of non-permanent residents.
 The number of non-permanent residents has recently sky-rocketed from a little over 100,000 in 2014 to 260,000 in 2019.
 Quebec's population growth is usually middle-of-the-pack compared to other provinces and very high compared to other developed countries (ex.
 United States, France, Germany, etc.) because of the federal government of Canada's aggressive immigration policies.
 Since the 1970s, Quebec has always had more immigrants than emigrants.
 This can be attributed to international immigration as the number of people moving to Quebec from another province is always lower than the other way around.
 As of 2019, most international immigrants come from China, India or France.

-Education and work: In 2016, 3 out of 10 Québécois possessed a postsecondary degree or diploma.
+Education and work: In 2016, 3 out of 10 people in Quebec possessed a postsecondary degree or diploma.
 While women were more likely to have a university degree (33% vs 26%) or college degree (21% vs 11%), men were more numerous in having received vocational training.
 In Quebec, couples where both parents work are far more likely to have children than couples where only one parent works or none of them do.

 Households: In Quebec, most people are owners of the property that they live in.
 The vast majority of couples with or without children are property owners.
 Most one-person households, however, are renters.
 Single-parent homes are equally divided between being property owners or renters.
 From 1996 to 2016, the number of people per household has decreased from an average of 2.5 to 2.25.
 In 2016, the vast majority of low income households were one-person households.
 In 2016, 80% of both property owners and renters considered their housing to be "unaffordable".